fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ## Introduction

 Deep Neural Networks (DNNs) have become a particularly useful tool in building intelligent systems that simplify cognitive _tasks_ for users.
-Examples include neural search systems that identify the most relevant results given a natural language or image query, recommendation systems that provide personalized recommendations based on the user's profile or few shot face verification systems.
+Examples include: neural search systems that identify the most relevant results given a natural language or image query, recommendation systems that provide personalized recommendations based on the user's profile, and few-shot face verification systems.

-For many of these systems, their performance is gated on the ability to create representations (also referred to as features) of data with semantic meaning - numbers that truly encode the meaning of each data point with respect to the current _task_.
-For example, to enable customers find relevant clothes in our database that are similar to a picture they have, we need good measures of _relevance_ that compare the user's picture and all items in the database.
-To recommend relevant products to users based on their profile, we also need high quality measures of _relevance_ e.g. a measure of similarity between a user and all products.
+The performance of many of these systems is gated on their ability to create representations (or features) of data with semantic meaning - numbers that truly encode the meaning of each data point with respect to the current _task_.
+For example, suppose a customer has a picture of an outfit they like.
+To enable the customer to find relevant clothes like it in our database, we need good measures of _relevance_ that compare the user's picture and all items in the database.
+Similarly, to recommend the right products to users based on their profiles, we also need high quality measures of _relevance_ e.g., a measure of similarity between a user and all products.

-DNN models are the tool of choice in realizing such systems because they excel at learning semantically meaningful representations.
-However, across many real-world use cases, these models need to be carefully designed to fit the both the task and data.
+DNN models are the tool of choice in realizing such systems, because they excel at learning semantically meaningful representations.
+However, across many real-world use cases, these models need to be carefully designed to fit both the task and data.

 <!-- This area of study is related to (and overlaps with) adjacent fields such as manifold learning (learn about the manifold hypothesis here [[5]](https://arxiv.org/abs/1310.0425)) and deep metric learning (see list of recent papers [here](https://github.com/kdhht2334/Survey_of_Deep_Metric_Learning).). -->

-In this article, we will focus on discussing aspects of representation learning:
+In this article, we will discuss:

-- What is representation learning and why?
+- What representation learning is, and why it's valuable
-- What are methods for representation learning?
+- Methods for representation learning
-- Learned Representations: How to evaluate good representations and when to use what methods?
+- Learned Representations: how to evaluate good representations and when to use which methods

-- Example implementation using supervised representation learning for the task of semantic image search.
+and share an example of implementation, using supervised representation learning for the task of semantic image search.

 ---